A variety of different cocktails.

 - Any of various mixed alcoholic drinks consisting usually of brandy, whiskey, vodka, or gin combined with fruit juices or other liquors and often served chilled.

 - An appetizer made by combining pieces of food, such as fruit or seafood: fruit cocktail; shrimp cocktail.

 - Medicine a.
-A mixture of drugs, usually in solution, for the diagnosis or treatment of a condition.b.
-A treatment regimen that includes a combination of several drugs, so that their combined effect is more potent than that of any of the drugs used individually.
+A mixture of drugs, usually in solution, administered together or sequentially.b.
+A medical regimen that includes a combination of several drugs, so that their combined effect is more potent than that of any of the drugs used individually.

 - A mixed alcoholic beverage.